 For outdoor runs, standard stats include GPS-based distance, time and pace.
-You’ll also get cadence (steps per minute) and the watches also compare your current stats (during an intense run) to your average fitness level.
+You’ll also get cadence (steps per minute) and a comparison between your current stats (during an intense run) and your average fitness level.

 Garmin switched over to a Sony GPS chip to extend the battery life of their watches.
 The GPS is decent overall, but some runners complain of small inaccuracies for outdoor runs (it should be noted that all consumer GPS devices are slightly inaccurate to varying degrees).
 You’ll get a summary of your workout that includes training effect, VO2Max, recovery, and training status.